ziyousong/EyesControllTV/README.md

 Reference link: https://github.com/z3t0/Arduino-IRremote
 ###Installation
 1. Download ZIP from <a href="https://github.com/ziyousong/EyesControllTV">Homepage</a>.
-2. Extract the zip file.
+2. Extract the ZIP file.
 3. Move the "IRremote" folder that has been extracted to your libraries directory.
 4. Make sure to delete Arduino_Root/libraries/RobotIRremote.
-Where Arduino_Root refers to the install directory of Arduino.
-The library RobotIRremote has similar definitions to IRremote and causes errors.
+Arduino_Root refers to the install directory of Arduino.
+Because the library RobotIRremote has similar definitions to IRremote, it might cause errors.

 ###Code example: Receive infrared signals
 ```